January transfer window 2020: When does it open and close? When is Deadline Day?

 When does the January transfer window close?

-The window for the Premier League will close at 11pm on Friday 31 January, 2020.
+The closing date varies from year to year depending on whether the final day of the month falls on a weekend.
+Sky Sports has been told that the next Shareholders' meeting in mid-November will confirm precisely when the window closes.

-It is understood that in France, Germany, Italy and Spain the deadline will also be at 11pm on Friday January 31.
+It is understood that it will be at 23:00 GMT on Friday January 31 for top-flight teams in England, France, Germany, Italy and Spain.

 Portuguese teams have until the end of the following day to complete signings while the window for clubs in the Russian Premier League shuts on February 21.